-In other words, the party that was supposed to be handling their responsibilities made a mistake and you were the one who paid for it; ie-negligence.
+In other words, a party mishandled their responsibilities (i.e. their “duty of care”) and made a mistake, but you were the one who paid for it.

-In short, yes – a third party can be held liable for a construction accident.
+In short, yes — you can bring a liability claim against a third party for a construction work injury accident.

 For many on-the-job accidents, workers are not able to sue their employees because of something called workers’ compensation.
 Workers’ compensation is a type of insurance that many employers carry that reimburses employees for any medical bills and lost wages from an injury sustained while at work.
 The trade-off, however, is that employees are typically not allowed to file a suit against their employers if they are receiving workers’ compensation benefits.

 If workers’ compensation doesn’t cover the extent of the losses that a victim experiences, then holding a third party liable may be a potential solution.
 There are many factors that can come into play when it comes to causing a construction accident, and one of those factors could be the negligence of a third party.

 Examples Of Third Party Negligence in Construction Accidents